Archive for the ‘Boomers’ Category

 In fact, by understanding how she put her book together, I see the goal of a memoir.
 It is designed to take you inside a real person’s experience of life.
 Inside the author’s point of view, we see what they see and how they see it.
 It’s the closest thing to mind-melding we can get on this planet, and if the author sees interesting things in a fun way, we enjoy the experience.
 Doreen Orion satisfies these goals fabulously.

 As a traveler, she sees interesting stuff.
 Traveling across country provides endless opportunities for description, so like any memoir writer, she had to select the scenes that will add up to a good read.
-Her choices tend towards a mix of “famous yet quirky” like the vast Wall Drugstore in South Dakota, a huge mountain-carved statue of Chief Crazy Horse, and that strange place a guy built in Florida in the 1920’s out of chunks of Coral. (see my notes for more about these travel details.)
+Her choices tend towards a mix of “famous yet quirky” like the vast Wall Drugstore in South Dakota, a huge mountain-carved statue of Chief Crazy Horse, and that strange place a guy built in Florida in the 1920’s out of chunks of Coral. (see my notes below for more about these travel details.)

 Her observations inside the bus are just as interesting as what took place outside.
 She has some great scenes with her husband, while he drives and she sits there with the dog and cats.
 She keeps it interesting by playing up her fear of crashing, rolling, and smashing when they approach overpass or hit a bump.
 She portrays her phobias with grace and humor.